timmaurice/lovelace-rss-accordion/README.md

 ### Core Functionality & Layout

 - **Flexible Data Source**: Displays items from a `sensor` entity (e.g., Feed Parser) or an `event` entity (e.g., core `feedreader`).
+- **Multiple Feed Aggregation**: Combine items from multiple RSS entities into a single card, automatically sorted by publication date.
 - **Accordion Layout**: Each feed item is presented in a clean, collapsible accordion view, with an option to allow single or multiple items to be open at once.
 - **Customizable Display**: Control the maximum number of items shown and optionally open the latest item automatically on card load.
 - **Channel Information**: Optionally display the feed's channel details, such as title, description, and image.